RinaldoBenaccetta/anah/readme.md

 **Type** : string

 The pages folder.
-The pages Can be markdown or HTML.
+The pages can be markdown or HTML.

-files with .md, .html and .hbs extension are accepted, other will be ignored.
+Files with .md, .html and .hbs extension are accepted, others will be ignored.

-Pages can content front-matter datas.
+Pages can content front-matter data.
 The layout used by default is the one named _default_ in the layouts folder.
-Layout can be specified with _layout_ value in front-matter :
+The layout can be specified with _layout_ value in front-matter :

 ```html
 ---